 Matthew Tinari is a producer, musician and music entrepreneur based in Dakar, Senegal & Nouakchott, Mauritania.
 Luxus Live regroups Tinari’s creative interests and experience in a single enterprise committed to carving out a new vantage point in global music culture.

 In his current capacity as the manager/drummer of Noura Mint Seymali, a Moorish griot-pop band from Mauritania, Tinari has overseen substantive growth of the band’s international profile; securing key bookings at venues across Africa, Europe, and North America and garnering press coverage in global outlets such as The New York Times, BBC, NPR, The Guardian, The FADER and VICE.

 Tinari initially moved to Dakar in 2007 on a scholarship to study Wolof and French language, after graduating from Oberlin College with a major in African Studies and Jazz.
 Quickly taking a deeper interest in the wider context of urban West Africa, he remained to work primarily as a drummer with Senegalese artists such as Awadi, Duggy Tee, Njaaya, Xuman and Nix.
-Applying artistic practice towards a wider window on contemporary culture, Tinari has been commissioned for “trend forecasting and creative intelligence” research with top-tier global fashion consultancy WGSN (UK) and contributed to outlets like okayafrica (US) and Modern Media (China).
-He continues to work as an independent fixer / translator for journalists, academics and private enterprises operating throughout West Africa.
+Applying artistic practice towards a wider window on contemporary culture, Tinari has been commissioned for “trend forecasting and creative intelligence” research with global fashion consultancy WGSN (UK) and contributed as a writer to outlets like okayafrica (US), Brownbook (UAE) and Modern Media (China).
+He continues to occasionally supplement work in the music industry with work as an independent fixer / translator for journalists, academics and private enterprises operating throughout West Africa.